vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 Samantapancaka,' 'Prthüdaka'; all beings in K. are freed from all sins and also those that say "I shall go to K.' 684; Asthipura is a sub-tīrtha 685; boundaries of, in Tai.
 A. 681 ; called Brahmāvarta 682; country south of Sarasvati and north of Drsadvati was included in K. 682: eulogy of the greatness and sanctity of Kuruksetra in the Epic and puranas 684; exhaustive list of tirthas in K. 686n; explanation of the word K.

-occurring in the Jābālopanişad 610n; extent of, was five yojanas in radius 683 ; fanciful derivation of K. 684n; history of, from Rgveda onwards 680-681; in the times of the Brāhmaṇas, Sarasvati flowed through Kuruksetra 682; is so called after king Kuru who ploughed the land with a golden plough for seven krosas all round 682n; lake Brahma-saras or Pavanahrada in K. 684-685; is referred to under several names 683 ; limits of, described in a some what corrupt verse 683; said to have been the vedi of Brahma 682; seven holy forests of 561n, 686; sub-tirthas of 684-686; those dying in K. do not come to the earth again 566, 682n, 683, 684; Vyāsasthali (modern Basthali, 17 miles south west of Thanesar) is a sub-tirtha where Vyasa resolved to die on the loss of his son 685; was called Samantpañcaka and then Kuruksetra 682; was called Sannihati or Sannibatyā 686; was centre of Vedic culture in Brahmana period and was called Dharmakşetra 610, 683
+occurring in the Jābālopaniṣad 610n; extent of, was five yojanas in radius 683 ; fanciful derivation of K. 684n; history of, from Rgveda onwards 680-681; in the times of the Brāhmaṇas, Sarasvati flowed through Kuruksetra 682; is so called after king Kuru who ploughed the land with a golden plough for seven krosas all round 682n; lake Brahma-saras or Pavanahrada in K. 684-685; is referred to under several names 683 ; limits of, described in a some what corrupt verse 683; said to have been the vedi of Brahma 682; seven holy forests of 561n, 686; sub-tirthas of 684-686; those dying in K. do not come to the earth again 566, 682n, 683, 684; Vyāsasthali (modern Basthali, 17 miles south west of Thanesar) is a sub-tirtha where Vyasa resolved to die on the loss of his son 685; was called Samantpañcaka and then Kuruksetra 682; was called Sannihati or Sannibatyā 686; was centre of Vedic culture in Brahmana period and was called Dharmakṣetra 610, 683

 684 Kusmanda-homa, as a remover of

-sins 43 ; procedure of 43-44 Kuşmanda mantras 43, 46n; as puri.
+sins 43 ; procedure of 43-44 Kuṣmanda mantras 43, 46n; as puri.

 fiers from sins 45; employed in